montehurd/mediawiki-quickstart/README.md

 ## Container Shell Access

-Get quick Bash shell access to running MediaWiki containers with these commands
+Get quick shell access to running MediaWiki containers with these commands

-- Bash access to the MediaWiki container
+- Shell access to the MediaWiki container
-    ```bash
+    ```sh
     ./shellto m
     ```

-- Bash access to the job runner container
+- Shell access to the job runner container
-    ```bash
+    ```sh
     ./shellto j
     ```

-- Bash access to the web container
+- Shell access to the web container
-    ```bash
+    ```sh
     ./shellto w
     ```

+- Shell access to the Selenium viewer container ("n" is for "NoVNC")
+    ```sh
+    ./shellto n
+    ```

+Note: after shelling into a container you can use the "bash" command so you can do things like use the up arrow to view previous commands you have run